-Born in 1930 in Buffalo, NY, Sister Jessie Poynton graduated from Sacred Heart Academy in Eggertsville.
-Before entering Maryknoll from St. Gerald’s Parish in 1950, Sister Jessie taught for two years at St. Agnes and St. Bernard’s Schools while attending night school at Canisius Jesuit College in Buffalo.
+Jessie Poynton was born in 1930 in Buffalo, NY, September 14, 1930 to Helen (Bamber) and Fred Poynton.
+She had 4 sisters: Frances, Marian, Nancy and Mary and 3 brothers: Richard, George and Frederick.
+Jessie graduated from Sacred Heart Academy, Buffalo, NY in 1948.
+Jessie taught for two years at St. Agnes and St. Bernard’s Schools while attending night school at Canisius Jesuit College in Buffalo.

+She returned to Chile in 1974 and was assigned to Temuco.
+She was a member of the Pastoral Team and was a professor of English at the University.
 From 1976 to 1991 Sister Jessie worked in Talca.
-Sister Jessie started a program among oppressed women which provided a motivating presence for their emotional healing, helping them recognize their own self worth.
+She started a program among oppressed women which provided a motivating presence for their emotional healing, helping them recognize their own self-worth.
 Sister Jessie served in various ministries with the poor, embracing the life amongst them while living in tiny, wooden shacks with no running water or central heating in Talca, a small town in the heart of Chile’s farmlands.

 In 1994, Sister Jessie was assigned to the Western U.S. Region.
-Sister Jessie did volunteer work ministering to senior citizens in apartments and did home and hospital visiting until 2009.
+She volunteered ministering to senior citizens in apartments and did home and hospital visiting until 2009.
 She also formed a support group for women.

 In 2010 Sister Jessie returned to NY and served as assistant cook at Watch Hill during the summer.